 positive impact on markers of physiological performance.
 Although

-creatine is considered a safe form of supplementation there may
+creatine is considered a safe form of supplementation, there

-be a concern for people with pre-existing kidney issues, as well
+may be a concern for people with pre-existing kidney issues,

-as though who are taking ephedra or caffeine products (13).
-However,
+as well as though who are taking ephedra or caffeine products

-from supplementation with creatine when moderate to slightly
+of toxicity from supplementation with creatine when moderate